htmlplus/htmlplus/packages/document/src/content/en/javascript/installation.md

 <br/>

 <Alert type="info">
   Most of events such as click and change, etc. are prereserved by explorers.
-To avoid conflict occuring you need to use "{CONSTANTS.PLATFORM_PREFIX}" prefix.
+To avoid conflict occuring you need to use `{CONSTANTS.PLATFORM_PREFIX}` prefix.
 </Alert>